Maddsyz27/SGD213_Task-2-Wiki-Jordan-Aster-Kirsten/Proposal/project_justification.md

 * Is there a particular code structure or architecture you would like us to follow to help support your students or for further future development?
 > When it comes to architecture and systems, the choices are up to you, since you'll have a better idea of the ideal approach once the requests and requirements are considered.

 * Will the player have the ability to heal after taking damage?

-* If so, should this be facilitated through health pickups found in the game environment, or through health pickups added to the player's inventory and used when needed by the player?​
+If so, should this be facilitated through health pickups found in the game environment, or through health pickups added to the player's inventory and used when needed by the player?​
->
+> The player healing through pickups is a great addition, though it should be immediate after the player walks over it, as no inventory system is required for the prototype.

 * Is the game intended to be single-player only, or are there plans to incorporate multiplayer functionality?​
->
+> Single player only.

 * Which platform(s) is the game expected to run on (e.g., PC, console, mobile)?​
->
+> The only current platform is PC.

 * Do you have a specific location or environment in mind for the game's setting, or would basic geometric designs suffice for the intended experience?​
->
+> Basic geometric designs would be sufficient for the prototype.

 * Could you please confirm the due date for the project being 1 June, 2025?​
->
+> Yes, the due date for the project is 1st of June, 2025.

 * What is the approximate age bracket of the students who will have access to the game?
->
+> The current age bracket is likely 18-25, though you are free to experiment with the placeholder content for the project as it will be able to be adjusted later.

 ---